 This guideline is intended to supplement local policies for the management of the paediatric bleeding patient and concentrates on the communication around the use of blood components for the resuscitation of victims of major trauma.
-The guideline assumes that all necessary measures to identify and control bleeding sites are on-going, and effort must be directed at preventing hypothermia by the use of fluid warmers and external warming devices (such as a Bair Hugger).
+The guideline assumes that all necessary measures to identify and control bleeding sites are on-going, and effort must be directed at preventing hypothermia using fluid warmers and external warming devices (such as a Bair Hugger).

-References to guidelines from the British Committee for Standards in Haematology (BCSH) and NICE have been made in line with their recommendations.
+References to guidelines from the British Standards in Haematology (BSH) and NICE have been made in line with their recommendations.